Speedway 5 Review – Should You Buy This Evergreen Scooter?

 Lights and riding at night

-All in all, the scooter is very well lit, and will be very visible both during the day and the night.
+All in all, the scooter is very well lit in my opinion, and will be very visible both during the day and the night.

 Deck